sboerwinkle/bounce_brawl/README.txt

 ====FEEDBACK/CONTRIBUTING====

-You may email questions, comments, fan mail, cute pictures of cats, intersting news articles, broken links, strangely ominous strings of characters, or anything else to sboerwinkle@gmail.com.
+You may email questions, comments, bug reports, fan mail, cute pictures of cats, intersting news articles, broken links, strangely ominous strings of characters, or anything else to sboerwinkle@gmail.com.
 If and when I cast this out to the internet, hearing even a "plunk" in reply would be rewarding.
 The world is frighteningly full of people.

 If you wish to contribute to the project...
 Gosh, I'm flattered!
 I know Github has a way to fork projects, but I've never looked into it.
 Unless I'm mistaken, you fork it and then I authorize a merge when you're done.
 Rest assured, I'll do my best to honor the effort anyone is willing to put into this thing, even if I have to create a mod system!
 Shoot me an email, I guess.